PolnikovaPolina/Diploma/readme.md

 git clone https://github.com/hronoses/GameOfDronesDev.git
 ```
 4. In Unity Hub, add the project from the local folder `/GameOfDronesDev/Unity6`
 5. Open the project.
 Unity editor should start.
+IN the project panel find DroneDetector1 scene and open it.
 6. Press the play button.
 The game should start building.
 If successful, it starts streaming information to a ROS2 topic.
+6.1 If the unity outputs the error considering pose publisher, find in hierarchy (left panel) ros2 object, open it, in the inspector panel (right) find PoseStamped publisher and on the published transform field select zala (click circle on the right).
 7. In a terminal, write:
     ```sh
     ros2 topic list